DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 but now we were able to leverage Rust to make it faster.

 > There is some overhead in calling to the backend, so sometimes it is faster to simply
-> call a quick fetch in the frontend instead of grabbing it from Rust.
+> use javascipt in the frontend instead of doing it in Rust.

-This wouldn't hold true for electron, as both the frontend and backend are javascript on the V8 engine.
+This wouldn't hold true for Electron, as both the frontend and backend are javascript on the V8 engine.
 Tauri outperforms Electron in terms of performance with Rust, launch time and memory comsumption.

-(One thing to note is that for the renderer and frontend js, Electron might beat Tauri depending on which webview is used)
+(One thing to note is that for the renderer and frontend JS, Electron might beat Tauri depending on which webview is used.)

-We also have to keep in mind that the Rust backend is still seperate from the javascript, our website *itself* won't be any faster.
+We also have to keep in mind that the Rust backend is still seperate from the Javascript, our website *itself* won't be any faster.

-For example QPainter's speed will not be matched by any other of the platforms we used and the ease of use of the API may not be underestimated.
+For example QPainter's speed to draw in our application itself will not be matched by any other of the platforms we used and the ease of use of the API may not be underestimated either.

 So while Qt still takes the performance crown, Tauri is a force to be reckoned with as well.